 Our Work

-We provide diagnostic evaluations and other general services, such as Personality evaluation, or specific specialties, such as Attention Deficit Hyperactivity Disorder.
-They can also be provided as a stand-alone service.
+We can provide a comprehensive diagnostic evaluation that incorporates other general services, such as personality evaluations, or specific specialties, such as testing for Attention Deficit Hyperactivity Disorder or OCD assessments.
+They can also be provided as a stand-alone service that brings wide and multi-faceted results.
 We would happily discuss what a diagnostic evaluation might do for you.
 Please contact us any time.